Previous Light:

 Shipwrecks and Rescues

-By Boston Harbor Lghthouse
+By Boston Harbor Lighthouse

 The worst tragedy in Boston Harbor occurred when the massive square rigger ship, the Maritana was caught in a fierce November storm in 1861, of gale force winds and blinding snow.
 It became wedged on Shag Rocks around 1:00 a.m. on November 3.
-Around 8:30 that morning the storm and breaking waves were too much for the vessel and it broke in two, sending many of its crew and passengers into the icy waters.
-Only twelve surviviors were able to climb onto the pinnacle-like rocks and wait to be rescued.
+The pinnacle-shaped outcrop of rocks was a little over 750 yards away from the lighthouse.

 In 2013, Boston Harbor Lighthouse was chosen as one of a series of five New England lighthouses, painted by artist Howard Koslow, for the "Forever" stamp collection sold at all US Postal stations.